htothehilla/datasistern/index.md

-# Welcome to Data Sistern
+# Welcome

-A Monthly unlearning space for me to record what I am reading each month.
+My name is Hillary, welcome to data sistren.

-Data Sistern, is about discovering data feminist approaches to data science and AI.
+Data Sistern, is about discovering intersectional feminist approaches to data in the digital age.

 I was inspired by a reading group created at my workplace to explore more and share with friends.

 So lets unlearn !

-## November Reading !
+## November and December Reading

 ### Book